Latin American Motorcycle Association

 The Latin American Motorcycle Association (otherwise known as L.A.M.A.) was founded on June 12, 1977 in Chicago, Illinois, U.S.A.

-L.A.M.A. is an international organization that is recognized as one of the most active long-distance riding clubs in the world.
+L.A.M.A. is an international organization that is recognized as one of the most active long-distance motorcycle riding clubs in the world.

 History

 Founded on June 12, 1977, by Puerto Rican Mario Nieves.
 L.A.M.A. operated as a single chapter in Chicago's Humboldt Park neighborhood for 18 years.
 In 1995, the L.A.M.A.
 Miami chapter was founded, and one year later, L.A.M.A. grew to become a national association with the election of the organization's first National President Mario Nieves.
 LAMA became an international association in June of 1999 after electing Mario Nieves as its first International President.
 He had started LAMA chapters in Puerto Rico, Mexico and Cuba.

-Now L.A.M.A. has chapters in Argentina, Australia, Turkey, Brazil, Egypt, Uruguay, Venezuela and Spain.
+In 2013, L.A.M.A. was reported to have chapters in Argentina, Australia, Cuba, Mexico, Spain, Uruguay, Venezuela, and U.S. states and territories including Florida and Puerto Rico.

-As of December 2024 there are 26 nations in LAMA.

-The sport of Moto-Touring was created in 2006.
-The founder of LAMA Mario Nieves spent several years working towards inventing the sport.
-In 2006 the first LAMA USA National Championship was celebrated.
-Several years later the first LAMA/IMA World Moto-Touring Championship was celebrated.
-Next step was adding the women's category.
-DAMAS DE LAMA (our women members official name) are among the most ferocious adventure riders in the world.
-In 2024 LAMA voted to add a Three Wheel Category.